Avalon, Saskatoon: Parks and recreation

 The Avalon Community Association exists to represent the educational, recreational, and social needs of residents, to promote a sense of community and enhance quality of life in the area.

 Public services

 Avalon is a part of the east division of the Saskatoon Police Service's patrol system.
 Saskatoon Fire & Protective Services' east division covers the neighbourhood.
 Transit services to Avalon are provided by Saskatoon Transit on routes No. 6 (Clarence - Broadway) and 13 (Lawson - Exhibition).

 Commercial

 The main commercial development is the Avalon Shopping Centre, a strip mall located on the corner of Broadway Avenue and Cascade Street; opened in early 1960, the plaza used to house a branch of Canada Safeway, and from the 1990s to 2021 was the location of a "Sarcan" recycling depot.
 There are also two small commercial areas along Ruth Street: one between Lorne and Vernon avenues, and another at Melrose Avenue.
-In addition, there are 40 home-based businesses in the neighbourhood.
 It is also separated by an interchange from the Stonebridge "big-box" shopping centre to the immediate southeast.